 Stretchy and soft, with body sculpting properties.
 Perfect for slim fit garments.

 Breathable, lightweight jersey.
 Microdot construction and quick-drying properties.

 Wash at 30°C, low tumble dry heat, hang to dry, do not wring, low heat iron.

-Apart from the Cotton Jersey which needs a little extra TLC, they can all be machine washed as normal at 30°c, tumble dry on medium or hung dry and ironed on
+All Jersey fabrics can be machine washed as normal at 30°c, tumble dry on medium or hung dry and ironed on

 All of these jerseys are perfect for making clothes and apparel accessories.
 Use the jersey crepe fabric to make a gorgeous shawl to reflect your own individual style.
 You could give it as a gift to a loved one or a friend for that special personal touch.
 Or use the heavy UK jersey fabric to create a pair of custom leggings.
 Whatever piece of fashion you decide to make at home, choose jersey printing to make something truly gorgeous and comfortable.